Mitch Garver Player Props: Rangers vs. Red Sox

 Red Sox Pitching Rankings

-- The 8.7 strikeouts per nine innings compiled by the Red Sox pitching staff ranks 15th in MLB.
+- The pitching staff for the Red Sox has a collective 8.6 K/9, which ranks 16th in the league.

-- The Red Sox have the 19th-ranked team ERA among all MLB pitching staffs (4.41).
+- The Red Sox's 4.38 team ERA ranks 18th across all league pitching staffs.

-- Red Sox pitchers combine to surrender 111 total home runs at a rate of 1.3 per game (to rank 23rd in baseball).
+- Red Sox pitchers combine to rank 23rd in baseball in home runs given up (112 total, 1.3 per game).

-- Bello (5-5) gets the starting nod for the Red Sox in his 14th start of the season.
-He has a 3.08 ERA in 73 2/3 innings pitched, with 67 strikeouts.
+- Crawford gets the start for the Red Sox, his ninth of the season.
+He is 3-4 with a 3.77 ERA and 55 strikeouts through 57 1/3 innings pitched.

-- In his last time out on Thursday, the righty went seven innings against the Miami Marlins, giving up one earned run while surrendering two hits.
+- His last time out was on Saturday against the Toronto Blue Jays, when the right-hander threw 5 2/3 innings, surrendering two earned runs while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.